stungeye/Programming-1-Notes/docs/04-cpp-and-visual-studio-tour/00-cpp-and-visual-studio-tour.md

 int main() {
 ```

 Every C++ program needs an entry point.
 The entry point is the function that is executed when we run a compiled version of the program.
 The default name for the entry point is `main`.
 The `int` denotes that this main function will return a whole number (integer) value to the OS.
-The curly braces denotes the start of the main function.
+The curly braces denote the start of the main function.

 ```cpp
 std::cout << "Hello World!\n";